varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

   - Memory locations not decided at compile time
   - Memory fragmentation hidden from programs
   - Easy to page out to swap
-- As a consequence processes cannot directly adress the memory of other processes
+- As a consequence processes cannot directly address the memory of other processes

 - **Exceptions:**
   - Processes can allocate shared memory